 The number of calories you need may not stay the same.
 As your weight changes, so will your body’s needs: The number of calories you consume at the beginning of your weight loss journey may need to be adjusted as you lose weight, she explains.

-Focus on food quality
+Instead of counting calories, focus on food quality

 To feel your best, Rodriquez recommends eating a variety of fresh (or frozen!), nutritious foods, including: